-This being London, there is always time for traditional pageantry.
+This being London, there is always time for British tradition.
 The horse guards are just around the corner.
-Here we see the Guards, proudly siting on their horses keeping this royal area safe.
+Here we see the guards proudly sitting on their horses keeping this area of royal London safe.
 They are inspected every day, rain or shine.

-Leaving the famous buildings behind for a moment let’s wander through St James Park.
-Home to not only a lovely display of plants and flowers but also many birds.
-Any ornithologist would be in heaven here, black swans, white swans, pelicans, geese and many more species call St James Park their home.
+Leaving the famous buildings behind for a moment, let’s wander through St James Park, which is home to not only a lovely display of plants and flowers but also many birds.
+Any ornithologist would be in heaven here: black swans, white swans, pelicans, geese, and many more species call St James Park their home.

 Westminster Abbey shop, Broad Sanctuary, Westminster, London SW1P 3JS.
 By prior arrangement, your guide can meet you at your central London hotel.